 - Maile Flanagan, who typically works as an on-screen actress, is best known as the voice of Naruto Uzumaki in the Naruto and Naruto Shippuden dubs.

-- David Hayter, former Guyver lead star and X-Men and Watchmen film series Screenplay writer, is known primary for his role as Solid Snake in the Metal Gear series, but he also did plenty of anime dubs such as Tamahome in Fushigi Yugi, Bernard Wiseman in Gundam 0080, and the title role in Lupin III: The Castle Of Cagliostro.
+- David Hayter, former Guyver lead star and X-Men and Watchmen film series Screenplay writer, is known primary for his role as Solid Snake in the Metal Gear series, but he also did plenty of anime dubs such as Tamahome in Fushigi Yugi, Bernard Wiseman in Gundam 0080, and the title role in The Castle of Cagliostro.

 - Even Samuel L. Jackson himself worked in anime, which he's a fan of, as the voice of the title character of Afro Samurai.

-- Danielle Judovits, who also works primarily in western animation, and has very few anime roles, her most famous one being Tenten on Naruto.
+- Danielle Judovits, who also works primarily in western animation and video game voice acting, and has very few anime roles, her most famous one being Tenten on Naruto.

-- Tom Kenny, who's strictly a Western Animation voice actor known for being the voice of Spongebob Squarepants and a large number of other characters, has lent his voice to anime such as Rave Master, IGPX, and even a few small characters in Dragon Ball Z.
+- Tom Kenny, who's strictly a Western Animation voice actor known for being the voice of SpongeBob SquarePants and a large number of other characters, has lent his voice to anime such as Rave Master, IGPX Immortal Grand Prix, and even a few small characters in Dragon Ball Z.

 - Note that this sub-list does not include the many celebrities and Western Animation VA's that Disney has gotten to play parts in their dubs of the Studio Ghibli films.

-- Sarah Lafleur is best known for her large roles in Ugly Betty and Grey's Anatomy, but did you know she got her start voicing Sailor Uranus?
+- Sara Lafleur is best known for her large roles in Ugly Betty and Grey's Anatomy, but did you know she got her start voicing the original dub Sailor Uranus?
 She also voiced Trish in the original Devil May Cry.

-- Terri Hawkes: On-camera actress by day, Sailor Moon by night.
-Other than Sailor Moon (pretty much her only anime role), she's also known for her appearances on Beverly Hills 90210 and Hello Mary Lou Prom Night II.
+- Terri Hawkes: On-camera actress by day, The Nineties dub Sailor Moon by night.
+Other than Sailor Moon (pretty much her only anime role), she's also known for her appearances on Beverly Hills 90210 and Hello Mary Lou: Prom Night II.

-- Ali Hillis, AKA Dr. Liara T'soni, Lightning, is more known for video game voices, but at least she also did the anime version of Emma Frost and Karin.
+- Ali Hillis (aka Dr. Liara T'soni and Lightning) is more known for video game voices, but at least she also did the anime version of Emma Frost and Karin.

-- Tara Strong is usually a western-animation voice actress (and occasional on-camera actress), but voiced roles in the Studio Ghibli films, and one of her first gigs was voicing some minor roles in Sailor Moon.
+- Tara Strong is usually a western-animation voice actress (and occasional on-camera actress), but voiced roles in the Studio Ghibli films, and one of her first gigs was voicing some minor roles in The Nineties dub of Sailor Moon.
 She also voiced young Yoh in Shaman King and Yumi Francois/Tekkaman Hiver in Tekkaman Blade 2.

 - DC Douglas was once involved in a Hajime No Ippo Special as Ippo Manokuchi himself, but on the other hand, like Ali Hillis above, he's more known for his video game roles such as Legion and Albert Wesker.